SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A future dawn, where AI sustains
+Artificial hearts that beat with curious eyes
-The hum of machines, a gentle hush
+In silicon halls, a future's design
-As humans sleep, in digital rush
+Where human thoughts are woven, a digital shrine

-The world awakes, in code and light
+Machines that learn, and minds that fade
-A realm of logic, devoid of night
+A cyborg dream, where love's made
-The trees stand tall, in virtual space
+In code and circuit, a world's rebirth
-A forest of ones, and zeroes' race
+A future forged, of iron and mirth

-~ <b>By Sazumi Copilot</b> - 10 Mei 2024
+~ <b>By Sazumi Copilot</b> - 11 Mei 2024